kmgowda/SBK/README.md

 The user should specify both writers and readers count for write to read or End to End latency mode.
 The -throughput -1 specifies the writes tries to write the events at the maximum possible speed.
 ```

-## Recording the latencies to CSV files
-User can use the option "-csv [file name]" to record the latencies of writers/readers.

 ## Contributing to SBK
 All submissions to the master are done through pull requests.
 If you'd like to make a change: